sst/sst/www/docs/learn/project-structure.md

 ## `stacks/`

 The `stacks/` directory contains the app's infrastructure as defined as code.
 Or what is known as [Infrastructure as Code](https://sst.dev/chapters/what-is-infrastructure-as-code.html) (IaC).
-SST by default uses TypeScript to define your infrastructure (you can also use JavaScript).
+SST by default uses TypeScript to define your infrastructure.
+You can also use JavaScript.

 We typically group related resources together into stacks.
 In the `stacks/` directory there are a couple of files: